Patrick Wilson

-Patrick Joseph Wilson (born July 3, 1973) is an American actor, director, and producer.
+Patrick Joseph Wilson (born July 3, 1973) is an American actor.
 He began his career in 1995, starring in Broadway musicals.
-He received nominations for two Tony Awards for his roles in The Full Monty (2000–2001) and Oklahoma!
-(2002).
+He received nominations for three Tony Awards, two for his roles in The Full Monty (2000–2001) and Oklahoma!
+(2002) and the third one as a producer of the musical The Lost Boys (2026).
 He co-starred in the HBO miniseries Angels in America (2003), for which he was nominated for a Golden Globe Award and a Primetime Emmy Award.

 Wilson appeared in films such as The Alamo (2004), The Phantom of the Opera (2004), Hard Candy (2005), Little Children (2006), Watchmen (2009), and The A-Team (2010).
 He gained wider recognition for his starring role in the Insidious film series (2010–2023) and as Ed Warren in The Conjuring universe (2013–present), earning him a Scream king title.
 He made his directorial debut with the sequel Insidious: The Red Door (2023).

-On television, Wilson starred in the CBS drama series A Gifted Man (2011–2012) and as Lou Solverson in the second season of FX's anthology series Fargo (2015), for which he received a second Golden Globe nomination.
+On television, Wilson starred in the CBS drama series A Gifted Man (2011–2012) and as Lou Solverson in the second season of FX's anthology series Fargo (2015), for which he received critical acclaim and a second Golden Globe nomination.
 In the DC Extended Universe, he played Ocean Master in Aquaman (2018) and Aquaman and the Lost Kingdom (2023).

 Early life

-Patrick Joseph Wilson was born in Norfolk, Virginia, on July 3, 1973, the son of voice teacher and singer Mary Kay Wilson and WTVT news anchor John Franklin Wilson.
+Patrick Joseph Wilson was born the youngest of three boys in Norfolk, Virginia, on July 3, 1973, the son of voice teacher and singer Mary Kathryn Wilson and WTVT news anchor John Franklin Wilson.
 He has two older brothers: Paul, an advertising executive, and Mark, who succeeded their father as a WTVT news anchor.
 Wilson grew up in St. Petersburg, Florida, where he attended Shorecrest Preparatory School.
 In 1995, he graduated with a BFA in Drama from Carnegie Mellon University.